'Frozen 2' meets its high expectations with music, visual effects

-NEW YORK (WABC) -- Expectations are so high for this one, and I don't envy the task of those who created the original and had to try and top themselves, half a dozen years after "Frozen" broke box-office records.
+NEW YORK -- Half a dozen years after "Frozen" broke box-office records, expectations for the sequel are so high that it seems nearly impossible for those who created the original to top themselves.

-For all who enjoyed the first film, "Frozen 2" will explain much of what has come before while still managing to advance the story and feel like a worthy successor to an original that grossed more than one and a quarter billion dollars in theaters around the world.
+For all who enjoyed the first film, "Frozen 2" will explain much of what has come before while still managing to advance the story and feel like a worthy successor to an original that grossed more than $1.25 billion in theaters around the world.

 'Frozen 2' meets its high expectations with music, visual effects